 The Board of Directors may be running the show, but that doesn’t mean you don’t have a voice.
 HOAs are required to hold regular meetings where homeowners can express their concerns and recommend policy changes.
 So, if there are things that are troubling you or your tenants, bring them up during the meeting or approach a member of the board.

-Similarly, if your tenants have complained to you about, say, their neighbor’s noise, you can raise this concern to a board member or talk to the neighbor one-on-one.
+Similarly, if your tenants have complained to you about, say, their neighbor’s noise; here is what an HOA could do about it, you can raise this concern to a board member or talk to the neighbor one-on-one.
 Remember, there’s a chance that your tenant won’t be comfortable with confronting the neighbor, as tenants tend to think they’re in no position to.

 Is buying a rental home in an HOA community a bad idea?